 LOCATION: Kualoa Ranch, 49-560 Kamehameha Hwy, Kaneohe, HI 96744

-The ranch still has a small piece of the original fallen tree they hide behind as the T-rex hunts and eats the Gallimimus.
+The original log they hide behind as the T-rex hunts and eats the Gallimimus was replaced by the ranch in 2012, due to deterioration.
+However, the ranch still has a small piece of the original log behind the replacement.
 They added a sign for the film and it has since become the most popular photo location on the ranch.
 It’s right next to the main tour trail, so it’s very easy to access.

 These mountains were seen in the background as Grant and the kids hide and watch the T-rex.